 RULES OF THE YOUTH & OPEN SHOW

 1. Entry is first come first penned and not official until entry fees are received and are due June 30th.
 Entries received after that date will be accepted on a space available basis.
-Entry fee is $.50/animal for Youth Show and $1/animal for Open.
-You must f ill out a separate entry form for each show and b reed of sheep you are entering and list that breed in the proper space on the form.
-Classes w ill be held for any breed of sheep with a recognized registry according to rule 7.
+Entry Fee $1 per animal for Open.
+You must fill out a separate entry form for each show and breed of sheep you are entering and list that breed in the proper space on the form.
+Classes will be held for any breed of sheep with a recognized registry according to rule 7.
 Youth may show in both shows after paying appropriate entry fees.